vdim/yz/README.md

 # About
-YZ[ˈiːzi] is simple (easy) string-based query language for a java object model.
+YZ[ˈiːzi] is simple (easy) string-based query language for java object model.
+It is designed for your advanced users.

 #### What does YZ include?